arenoir/ember-cli-deploy-html-manifest/README.md

+**WARNING: Html manifest is [deprecated](https://www.fxsitecompat.com/en-CA/docs/2015/application-cache-api-has-been-deprecated/).
+This plugin is no longer maintained.
+Use [ember-service-worker](http://ember-service-worker.com)**

 # ember-cli-deploy-html-manifest [![Build Status](https://travis-ci.org/arenoir/ember-cli-deploy-html-manifest.svg?branch=master)](https://travis-ci.org/arenoir/ember-cli-deploy-html-manifest)

 > An ember-cli-deploy plugin to generate a html cache manifest and update the manifest attribute of the index.html page.

 <hr/>
-**WARNING: Html manifest is [deprecated](https://www.fxsitecompat.com/en-CA/docs/2015/application-cache-api-has-been-deprecated/).
-This plugin is no longer maintained.
-I suggest using [ember-service-worker](http://ember-service-worker.com) **

 <hr/>

 This plugin creates a html cache manifest file and updates the `manifest` attribute on the `html` tag of the index.html page.
 It versions the manifest file using the [ember-cli-deploy-revision-data][3] plugin.